Conflict happens when expectations don’t match reality. This may be because they are:

 Conflict can also arise from where we look for evidence to support our decisions and actions.
 If we are operating from faulty, incomplete or inaccurate data, we are less likely to achieve a suitable outcome or use an appropriate process.
 Sometimes the data is accurate and complete, but different parties interpret and understand the data in different ways.
 Conflict allows us to question our evidence and make sure we take into account what is relevant and useful (and disregard what isn’t).

-• What evidence is giving you this perspective?
-What else might be important to consider?
+- What else might be important to include?

 Values – Why we want it